 Library Board policy as of February 14, 1990.
-Revised May 12, 1999; February 14, 2001; March 12, 2014.
+Revised May 12, 1999; February 14, 2001; March 12, 2014; May 10, 2023.

-- The Berlin-Peck Memorial Library has the responsibility to provide materials and information to meet the needs and interests of the diverse population of the tax-paying public it serves.
-Collection development is carried out under the guidance of carefully established selection policies based upon the needs of user groups, service objectives, collection specifications, and current selection needs.
+- The Berlin-Peck Memorial Library has the responsibility to provide materials and information to meet the needs and interests of the diverse population of the public it serves.
+Collection development is carried out by professional librarians under the guidance of carefully established selection policies based upon the needs of user groups, service objectives, collection specifications, and current selection needs.
 The Library firmly endorses the Library Bill of Rights and the Freedom to Read Statement developed by the American Library Association.